 Written and presented by Joe Wolfe.
 Production and multimedia by George Hatsidimitris.

 Review of Einstein Light in Science, 17 June, 2005.

 Einstein Light has a Science & Technology Web Award 2005 from Scientific American, 3 October, 2005.

 Einstein Light: Yahoo's Pick of the Day for 22 October, 2005.

 Einstein Light : American Scientist's Site of the Week for 28 November, 2005.

 * Why are there no subtitles in any Australian languages?

 At the time of the European invasion, there were a few hundred different languages in Australia.
 Of these, several dozen are still in reasonable or good health.
 Each one is associated with the people of a particular region, so there is no single Australian language that would be representative.

-For symbolic reasons - to acknowledge the original owners of the land upon which stands the University of New South Wales - it would have been satisfying to have subtitles in Bedegal or Cadigal, Dharug languages, spoken by the Bedegal, Cadigal and Eora people.
-However, these languages have no current native speakers, and only a limited vocabulary is known.
-The European invasion brought a combination of smallpox, warfare and competition for food resources, which had disatrous effects on the these peoples.
+For symbolic reasons — to acknowledge the original owners of the land upon which stands the University of New South Wales — it would have been satisfying to have subtitles in Bidjigal or Cadigal, Dharug languages spoken by the Bidjigal and Cadigal people of the Sydney region.
+Sadly, however, these languages are not, to our knowledge, spoken as native languages, and only a limited vocabulary is known.
+The European invasion brought a combination of warfare, disease and competition for food resources, which had disatrous effects on these peoples.

 Aboriginal people of coastal Sydney from the Australian Museum site.